Skip to main content

 Monotonicity

-A protocol invariant that states that the total amount of assets released by the stream can only increase over time and never decrease.
+A protocol invariant that states that the total amount of tokens released by the stream can only increase over time and never decrease.

 Protocol Admin